truptipainayak/Gatsby-portfolio/src/markdown/about-me.md

 Hey there!

-I'm Trupti Nayak, and as you might have already read, I'm a Full stack Javascript developer, Designer and photographer.
+I'm Trupti Nayak, and as you might have already read, I'm a full stack javascript developer, designer and photographer.
 This website was made to showcase all of what I can do and plan to do.

 I got into design because I consider myself a pseudo-perfectionist, if that's even a word?
 As in, I hate to see things 'not look good'.
 So I set out on a journey to make products that people use that 'look great', and I'm forever on that path.